ACNS-SCP/ManningDashboard/README.md

 ### Other
 The UMD and UPMR are entirely <B>PII</B>.
 When you are ready for them to see what raw data you are working with, contact SSgt Goldstein.

+This will be developed on the DevLAN.
+We're still waiting on accounts, but this would be a good time to make your teams of 2-3 people and establish your designs.

 Any questions or comments can go to SSgt Goldstein or SSgt McQuillan.
 Should you choose to take on this project, send one of us a mock up of your UI and your design before you get started.